Trump Ties Immigration Demands To DACA Deal, Including Border Wall

 Beyond the wall, the Democrats say the administration's list is "anathema to the Dreamers, to the immigrant community and to the vast majority of Americans."

-"In response, they identified dangerous loopholes, outdated laws, and easily exploited vulnerabilities in our immigration system — current policies that are harming our country and our communities," said Trump's letter to Congress.
+"In response, they identified dangerous loopholes, outdated laws, and easily exploited vulnerabilities in our immigration system — current policies that are harming our country and our communities," his letter said.

 These recommendations happen to also align nicely with Trump's campaign rhetoric.